bufirstrepo/Grok_doc_enteprise/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the same MIT license with clinical use restrictions.
+By contributing, you agree that your contributions will be licensed under the same custom license with clinical use restrictions.
 See [LICENSE](LICENSE) for details.

 **Commercial/Clinical Use:** Requires written authorization even for contributors.